-Alan was appointed as CEO of Northcourt in December 2011 when the company was established with the aim of creating the first nuclear insurance provider in over 35 years and firmly position it in the international arena.
+Alan was appointed as CEO of Northcourt in December 2011 when the company was established with the aim of providing new insurance capacity to the nuclear insurance market and firmly position it in the international arena.

-Over the last three years he has launched Property and Liability Binders and Northcourt is now a well-recognised and reputable company with a global footprint.
+Over the last 12 years he has launched Property and Liability Binders and Northcourt is now a well-recognised and reputable company with a truly global footprint.

 Prior to joining Northcourt, Alan worked for Marsh for over 30 years and was a leader of its nuclear practice in London.
 Throughout his career Alan specialised in the placement of complex nuclear insurance programmes for local and global nuclear companies.
 He provided advice and direction for its clients in relation to the Property, Liability and other nuclear related risks.

 He joined Hogg Robinson in 1978 as a graduate trainee before moving to Sedgwick in 1981, and after 15 years, moved to the Isle of Man as Managing Director of the Company's Captive Management operation.
 Alan has established Nuclear Captive Insurance Companies in Guernsey, Isle of Man and South Carolina and served on the board of several substantial nuclear captives with responsibility of over $500m of capacity.